cyberpunk2073/vam-backstage/docs/Implementation.md

   Renderer: toast "Disabled A and 2 dependencies"
 ```

-**Note**: `patchStorageState` is an optimization — it mutates the in-memory `packageIndex` and `contentByPackage` entries directly without a full `buildFromDb()`.
-This avoids an expensive O(P×D) rebuild for what is conceptually a flag flip.
-The tradeoff is that derived data (stats, orphan sets) may be slightly stale until the next full rebuild.
-In practice, the renderer immediately re-fetches, which returns data from the patched in-memory state. `patchTypeOverride` (for the type-override mutation) uses the same fast-path pattern.

 ### Data Staleness and Consistency

 The system accepts bounded staleness in exchange for responsiveness: